jmtorrente/sleek/_posts/2020-09-10-Film_Scanning_Methods.md

 </figure>
 <br/><br/>
 <p align="justify">
 In essence, Smartphone scanning is a tool which is only acceptable for preview purposes.
 Sometimes I have used it to takr a quick look at the results while the roll is still hanged drying (the app allows for live preview).
 The examples seen bellow, as previously noted, are pictures shot with a Sony A6000 + negative holder (3D-Printed), highlighted with a simple room led panel (20W), and converted with the Photo Negative Scanner application.
-Another fact to be noted is that this application does not give the option to perform a horizontal flip of the image (something essential when DSLR scanning).
+Another fact to consider is that this application does not give the option to perform a horizontal flip of the image (something essential when DSLR scanning), and so you will need another pos-processing application (Snapseed).
 </p>
 <figure>
     <div align = "center"><img src="https://raw.githubusercontent.com/jmtorrente/jmtorrente.github.io/master/assets/img/Article_image/Scanning_Methods/Compress_SmartPhone_Scanning-4.jpg" alt="Lighten" class="center">